Hell Razor>>EXCITER - CANADA

 Interviews

-Along with guitarist John Ricci and bassist Alan Johnson, Dan Beehler, drummer and singer, was one of the founding members of Ottawa-based Exciter.
+Along with guitarist John Ricci and bassist Allan Johnson, Dan Beehler, drummer and singer, was one of the founding members of Ottawa-based Exciter.
 The band’s brand of pounding metal was celebrated by metal fans around the globe through the release of Heavy Metal Maniac in 1983 and Violence & Force in 1984.
 Things looked up for the Canadians until 1988 when the dissolution seemed to bring the band to an end.
 Unsurprisingly, the band reformed in 1992 and reappeared on the scene with a new album, which was called Kill After Kill.
 This was when Beehler picked up the telephone and called into Ali “The Metallian” and his radio show, Sonic Disaster.

 METALLIAN: Welcome back!
 Where have you been all these years?